 Transfer Students

-Transfer students can also be admitted to the Honors Program, and we have memoranda of understanding with some schools to transfer Honors credits.
+Transfer students may be admitted to the Honors Program.
 Transfer students should be aware that the full Honors course load leading to Distinction as a University Honors Scholar is difficult to complete in fewer than three years, so it is recommended that transfer students schedule an advising appointment with the Director of the Honors Program to plan out their curricula.
 Transfer students often earn Recognition as an Honors Scholar, which has fewer credit hour requirements and is suited to students who plan to study at UNC Asheville for fewer than 3 years.
 Please see the Benefits page and the Requirements page for more information on these two paths.

 Current UNC Asheville Students